Odizinne/Retr0Mine/README.md

 [![Available on STEAM](/.assets/available_on_steam.png)](https://store.steampowered.com/app/3478030/Retr0Mine/)

-I will continue to provide access to precompiled binaries here, but less frequently.
-A guide on how to build Retr0Mine by yourself will be provided soon in case you do not want to buy it, but still quick access to new updates.

 # Download

 **Note:** Steam deck users with firefox should right click on `Download` -> `save file as` and save to desktop.